-Charles’ impromptu trial and execution caused widespread disapproval.
-The Roundheads had to get rid of half of all England’s parliamentarians before they could even bring it about.
-Thomas Hoyle, a retained member of “the Rump Parliament” that remained, committed suicide on the first anniversary of Charles’ death.
+Charles’s impromptu trial and execution caused widespread disapproval.
+The Roundheads had to eliminate half of all England’s parliamentarians before they could even bring it about.
+Thomas Hoyle, a retained member of “the Rump Parliament” that remained, committed suicide on the first anniversary of Charles’s death.
 Royalists later claimed he’d been haunted by headless phantoms.
 Another judge, Rowland Wilson, was said to have died of melancholy and guilt the same year.

-John Bigg—whether he was one of Charles’ executioners or not—succumbed to a metaphorical death soon afterwards too.
+Whether he was one of Charles’s executioners or not, John Bigg succumbed to a metaphorical death soon afterward, too.
 When the monarchy was restored in 1660, Bigg’s boss, Mayne, was put on trial, found guilty of regicide, and died in the Tower of London before his appeal could be heard.
 Perhaps out of fear or guilt, Bigg took up residence in an underground cave at Mayne’s home, Dinton Hall, and lived there alone for the rest of his days.
 He was last seen in an 18th century illustration, oddly resembling an Ewok.

-The eccentric racehorse owner Dorothy Paget had been an accomplished rider in her youth, but over the years she grew obese.
+The eccentric racehorse owner Dorothy Paget had been an accomplished rider in her youth, but over the years, she grew obese.
 Weighing in at 127 kilograms (280 lbs) and smoking 100 cigarettes a day, Paget eventually came to look twice her age.
-She might have slimmed down a bit by dating, since the company of men, with the exception of a few racetrack cronies, was said to make her actually vomit.
+She might have slimmed down a bit by dating, since the company of men, except a few racetrack cronies, was said to make her actually vomit.
 Understandably, she remained single throughout her life.
-When she congratulated her Grand National and Cheltenham Gold Cup winning racehorse, Golden Miller, people unkindly joked that it was the only male she’d ever kissed.
+When she congratulated her Grand National and Cheltenham Gold Cup-winning racehorse, Golden Miller, people unkindly joked that it was the only male she’d ever kissed.
 Some other great wit immediately pointed out that this was only possible because the horse was a gelding.

 Although she could be domineering, intimidating, and rude, Paget also suffered from debilitating shyness.
-At the racetrack she insulated herself from others with a herd of protective female secretaries and her signature uniform—a speckled blue tweed coat, which resembled a tent, and a beret.
-She sometimes locked herself in the toilets until the crowds had gone home, and when traveling by train she would hire an entire carriage in order to ensure her privacy.
-She predominately communicated with her staff by leaving them notes, and preferred to address them via a color-code system rather than calling them by name.
+She insulated herself from others at the racetrack with a herd of protective female secretaries and her signature uniform–a speckled blue tweed coat, which resembled a tent, and a beret.
+She sometimes locked herself in the toilets until the crowds had gone home, and when traveling by train, she would hire an entire carriage to ensure her privacy.
+She predominately communicated with her staff by leaving them notes and preferred to address them via a color-code system rather than calling them by name.
 Besides horses, it seems only one other creature received the fullness of Paget’s affections—Olga de Munn, niece of Princess Meshchersky.
-Meshchersky, a Russian immigrant, had run the Parisian establishment in which the spoilt and unruly Paget had been forced to complete her formal education after having been expelled from no less than six other schools.
+Meshchersky, a Russian immigrant, had run the Parisian establishment.
+The spoilt and unruly Paget had been forced to complete her formal education after being expelled from no less than six other schools.

 By age 54, Paget was living as a recluse at her home in Chalfont Saint Giles.
-Now she insulated herself with stacks of yellowing copies of the Sporting Life, and placed her bets over the phone.
+Now she insulated herself with stacks of yellowing copies of The Sporting Life and placed her bets over the phone.
 She was such a recluse that bookmakers would allow her to place bets long after races had finished, so confident were they that she could not have known the results due to her isolation.
 She slept through the day and worked at night, telephoning her trainers at inconsiderate hours.
 She was found dead early one morning, presumably by one of her color-coded staff, slumped over a race calendar.
-The newspapers ran acidic articles reviewing her life, which prompted Olga de Munn to make a public defense of her unfortunate friend.
+The newspapers ran acidic articles reviewing her life, which prompted Olga de Munn to defend her unfortunate friend.

-The next batch of moose were released at Supper Cove in Dusky Sound, Fiordland, in 1910.
+The next batch of moose was released at Supper Cove in Dusky Sound, Fiordland, in 1910.
 There were 10 altogether—four males and six females.
-These seem to have had a more successful introduction, despite one of the females breaking her shoulder on the day of release, and another being shot within a week.
-Free of the ravages of biscuit-addiction, these moose soon adapted to their new environment.
+These seem to have had a more successful introduction, despite one of the females breaking her shoulder on the day of release and another being shot within a week.
+Free of the ravages of biscuit addiction, these moose soon adapted to their new environment.
 Their descendants were infrequently sighted up until 1953.

 As time went on, practically everyone believed moose had died out in Fiordland due to competition for food with growing numbers of imported red deer.
-However, Tust, a biologist, became convinced a small herd of moose had survived.
-He’s been living mostly alone in the Fiordland wilds in order to find proof of remaining moose ever since.
+However, Tustin, a biologist, became convinced a small herd of moose had survived.
+He’s been living mostly alone in the Fiordland wilds to find proof of remaining moose ever since.
 His long, solitary periods in the wilderness were somewhat validated back in 2005 when DNA analysis of some animal hairs found in Fiordland confirmed that they could only have come from the descendant of a Canadian moose.
-Tust’s search continues.

-She spent 25 years locked in a completely dark room, half starved, naked, and lying on a mattress covered in lice and her own excrement.
+She spent 25 years locked in a completely dark room, half-starved, naked, and lying on a mattress covered in lice and her own excrement.
 Her only companions were the rats she shared crusts of bread with.
-By that stage she had aged and understandably lost her wits.
+By that stage, she had aged and understandably lost her wits.
 Her crime?
-Loving someone beneath her family’s social status—or maybe sheer stubbornness, depending how you look at it.
-No matter the conclusion, it seems fair to say that Blanche Monnier was the victim of a terrible injustice, and that love, despite the popular aphorism, doesn’t always conquer.
+Loving someone beneath her family’s social status—or maybe sheer stubbornness, depending on how you look at it.
+No matter the conclusion, it seems fair to say that Blanche Monnier was the victim of a terrible injustice and that love, despite the popular aphorism, doesn’t always conquer.

 Discovered by French police in the well-to-do town of Poitiers after an anonymous tip-off, Mademoiselle Monnier was rushed into care in 1901.
 It was first thought that she wouldn’t survive, and though she later recovered physically, her sanity was never fully restored.
 Meanwhile, the world was shocked to learn that the woman who later came to be known as “The Sequestered of Poitiers” had been locked in the room by members of her own family after refusing to renounce her love for an unsuccessful local lawyer.

 Blanche Monnier had been an attractive, bright-eyed brunette, reportedly desired by several men in the town.
 But much to her upper-class family’s dismay, her heart was set on the lawyer.
-The Monniers, believing their reputation would be ruined if the union were allowed to go ahead, decided to prevent the marriage by confining the young woman.
-It was her brother, a local government official, who trapped her—but the plan was hatched by their mother, who was convinced the girl would soon relent.
+The Monniers, believing their reputation would be ruined if the union was allowed to go ahead, decided to prevent the marriage by confining the young woman.
+Her brother, a local government official, trapped her, but the plan was hatched by their mother, who was convinced the girl would soon relent.
 But Blanche never did.